clubedaentrega/api-lift/README.md

 After some time, the support for version 1 may be dropped, by increasing the `minVersion` option and removing old v1 files.

-If needed, the most recent version is available under `v-last`, like `/v-last/user/create`.

 ### Complete example
 For the following files in the api folder:
 ```